alondra170/stat-4355-project/README.md

 This dataset has 15 classes and 100 instances.
 The Spotify API has several features of every song on the platform.
 The dataset is available at https://github.com/alondra170/stat-4351-project/blob/main/Courtney's%20Spotify%20Top%20Songs%202020.

 ## data description
+For our project, we chose to analyze a Spotify dataset, specifically a list of Rolling Stone's best albums of all time on Spotify from the year 2020.
+This dataset took all the songs from Rolling Stone's best albums list and compiled it into a big playlist, which could then be converted into a dataset available for study.
+In particular, the dataset involves an array of multiple numerical and categorical variables which help the user understand multiple components of the song.
+Such components include whether the song was created in front of a live audience, how popular the song is, as well as a measure of the song's positivity in addition to many other factors.
+In regards to how the data is structured, the songs are categorized by song title, artist name, genre, pop (popularity), along with other variables.
+Most importantly, our group will focus on how popularity of a song is impacted due to variables such as the danceability, nrgy, live, valence, and dur variables.
+Moreoever, we chose to focus on the popularity of a song as our goal of study because we believe studying popularity will allow for audiences to have a clear understanding of what makes a song popular.
+In addition, studying popularity we feel can allow for our group to gain insight into clear, yet detailed understanding of the mathematical and statistical relationships between the variables of the Spotify dataset.

 ### variable descriptions
 pulled from https://developer.spotify.com/documentation/web-api/reference/#endpoint-get-audio-features